Schwerin Castle: Early years

-Renaissance (15th–17th centuries)
+Renaissance (15th–18th centuries)

-Under John Albert I, Duke of Mecklenburg (1525–1576), the building faced important changes.
-The fort became a palace, and the defensive functionality of the fortress was replaced with ornamentation and concessions to comfort.
+Under John Albert I, Duke of Mecklenburg (1525–1576), the building experienced important changes.
+The fort became a palace, and its defensive functionality was replaced with ornamentation and concessions to comfort.
 The use of terracotta during the Renaissance was dominant in North German architecture, and Schwerin's terracotta was supplied from Lübeck.

 A few years after reworking the main building itself, from 1560 to 1563, John Albert rebuilt the palace's chapel.
-It became the first new Protestant church of the state.
+It became the state's first new Protestant church.
 The architecture was inspired by churches in Torgau and Dresden.
 The early Venetian Renaissance gate, its gable showing the carrying of the cross, was made by Hans Walther (1526–1600), a sculptor from Dresden.
-Windows on the northern face show biblical illustrations by well-known Flemish artist Willem van den Broecke (also known as "Paludanus"; 1530 – 1579).
+Windows on the northern face show biblical illustrations by Flemish artist Willem van den Broecke (also known as "Paludanus"; 1530–1579).

-As the ducal residence needed additional defences, despite its island site, some time in the middle of the 16th century bastions were established to the northwest, southwest and southeast.
+Despite its island site, the ducal residence needed additional defences; sometime in the middle of the 16th century, bastions were established to the northwest, southwest and southeast.
 They were probably built by the same Italian architects who, under Francesco a Bornau, also designed the Dömitz Fortress.
-The bastions were later modified several times, and are still standing today.
+The bastions were modified several times later and are still standing today.

 Before the Thirty Years' War, the architect Ghert Evert Piloot, who had entered Mecklenburg's service in 1612, made plans to completely rebuild the palace in the style of the Renaissance in the Low Countries.
-In 1617, work began under his supervision, but soon had to cease because of the war.
+In 1617, work began under his supervision but soon had to cease because of the war.
 Piloot's plans were partially realized between 1635 and 1643: the house above the palatial kitchen and that above the chapel were razed and given Dutch Renaissance style façades.

 During this period, a half-timbered building was constructed near the chapel to house the archducal collection of paintings.
 Also, the Teepavillon (tea house) was built.
-The court moved to Schloss Ludwigslust in 1756.
+The court moved to Ludwigslust Palace in 1756.